 Healthy Banana Oatmeal Chocolate Chip Cookies (vegan)

-These Banana Oatmeal Chocolate Chip Cookies are soft, moist, and decadent all while being good for you!
+These Healthy Banana Oatmeal Chocolate Chip Cookies are soft, moist, and decadent, all while being good for you!
 They are dairy-free, refined sugar-free, and easy to make.
 With wholesome ingredients, these healthy cookies will be ready in just 20 minutes.

 Give me a nice warm chocolate chip cookie right out of the oven and you will make me as happy as a clam.
 If you ask me what my favorite dessert is, I’ll always reply with a freshly baked chocolate chip cookie.
 Is anyone else with me?

 Wholesome: Hands down, these are the best healthy oatmeal cookies that don’t taste healthy!
-I have served these at many parties and gatherings and the guests have no clue how healthy they are.
 There’s nothing but healthy ingredients in these chocolate chip banana oatmeal cookies.

 Other Optional Mix-Ins